-My new book Maryland's Civil War Photographs: The Sesquicentennial Collection Updated: May 2017; Please scroll down
+My landmark book Maryland's Civil War Photographs: The Sesquicentennial Collection Updated: May 2022; Please scroll down

 Selections from Maryland's Civil War Photographs: